pleskac/SpotLocator/README.md

 * Move spot.go to new package to allow for reuse
 * Remove Twitter naming conventions in mysql.go
 * Refactor mysql.go to only contain DB calling, move formatting elsewhere
-* Support returning any trip, not just the current trip
 * Add Foursquare integration
 * Make configureable with config files